Is It Actually Pizza if You Can't Pick It Up?

 - Once you have done this, take it out and let it cool down (about 10-15 minutes).
 Now turn your oven up to 400F.

 - Line a bowl with cheesecloth and add the cauliflower to it.
-Let it cool more, if need be.
+Let it cool more if necessary.
 You will be handling the cauliflower with your hands, and if it's too hot you're going to have a hard time.
 It's as simple as that.

 - Once cool, wrap the cheesecloth around the cauliflower into a ball and start squeezing it.
 This requires some serious muscle.
 I usually recruit the boyfriend, but if you don't have a big guy's muscles lying around, you can do it just fine; it's not that difficult.
 Remove as much liquid as you can.
 When you think you're done, squeeze it some more.